Have you ever stared at a task on your to-do list and thought to yourself, “Is this really what I should be spending my time on?”

 - How To Plan Your Perfect Week In Under 45 Minutes

-If you want to kick-start your goal execution, check out our “Do The Damned Things” calls.
+If you want to kick-start your goal execution, check out our Productivity Academy where we have monthly Master Class Calls.
 They’re all about turning knowledge into action and are laser-focused on execution and implementation.

 You don’t need more productivity knowledge — you need productivity action!

 Here are the next steps we recommend to figure out whether one of your goals is worth pursuing:

 - Pick one goal and come up with your WHY.
 Use the Five Whys exercise if necessary.

 - Look at your time, energy, financial, and attention circumstances – what could get in the way of you completing this goal?